ls1intum/Artemis/docs/dev/setup/distributed.rst

 WebSockets
 ^^^^^^^^^^

-WebSockets should also be synchronized (so that an user connected to one instance can perform an action which causes an update to users on different instances, without having to reload the page - such as quiz starts).
+WebSockets should also be synchronized (so that a user connected to one instance can perform an action which causes an update to users on different instances, without having to reload the page - such as quiz starts).
 We use a so-called broker for this (named `Apache ActiveMQ Artemis
 <https://activemq.apache.org/components/artemis/>`_).